tuxops/yubienabler-macos/README.md

 A small project to enable the use of YubiKeys on MacOS.

 ## Using ##
-Clone the project and run yubipam.sh.
+Clone or download the project and run yubipam.sh.

 ## Prerequisites ##
 * Yubico PAM for MacOS software